An easy falafel recipe featuring blackeyed peas; Middle Eastern soul food, why not!

-Are blackeyed peas good for you?
+Are black eyed peas good for you?

 Blackeyed peas have a lot of nutritional benefits.
 In addition to being low in fat and calories as well as high in iron, they are a good source potassium which helps to lower risk of heart disease.
 Also for non-meat eaters they are a good alternative source of protein.

-Yes, you can but I don't recommend it.
+Yes, but I don't recommend it.
 Clearly, canned is more convenient as it eliminates a step or two, but the trade-off is not worth in my humble opinion.
 Pre-cooked blackeyed peas means the starches have been released and thus washed out with the liquid leaving very little in the form of a binding agent.